ChristopherA/Lists-of-High-Signal-Low-Noise-Links/LocationPrivacy-ContractTracing-PublicHealthVsPrivacy-COVID19.md

 *(Most recent first)*

 **In this section, I try to highlight some key articles I found interesting on the topics of #LocationPrivacy #ContactTracing #PublicHealthvsPrivacy #COVID19.
 There's a lot of material published daily, so on a rolling basis I will limit this list to 20-25 relevant articles:**

-Bloomberg Commits $10M for Contact Tracing as New Model Projects More Total Deaths for NY

 * Stiffler, Lisa (2020, April 22).
 UW and Microsoft release contact-tracing app, aiming to battle COVID-19 while preserving privacy [#News, Geekwire]
   * Retrieved from https://www.geekwire.com/2020/uw-microsoft-release-contact-tracing-app-aiming-battle-covid-19-preserving-privacy/amp/